Quelich/sportelite/README.md

 - Instant Messaging

 ## Contact
-If you want to see the software of this application please contact this email [emre1kilic@outlook.com]()
+If you want to reach out to the source code of this application please contact this email [emre1kilic@outlook.com]()